 On completion of this unit successful students will be able to:

-- Convert Cartesian coordinates into cylindrical and spherical coordinates and sketch surfaces expressed in all of these coordinate systems
+- Convert Cartesian coordinates into cylindrical and spherical polar coordinates and solve problems expressed in these coordinate systems

 - Understand the basic concept of orthogonal functions

-- Compute Fourier series, Fourier sine series and Fourier cosine series of some piecewise continuous functions
+- Compute Fourier series, Fourier sine series and Fourier cosine series of piecewise continuous functions

-- Classify second-order PDEs as being either elliptic, hyperbolic or parabolic
+- Classify second-order PDEs as elliptic, hyperbolic or parabolic

-- Solve, analytically, via the method of separation of variables, the heat and wave equations (in one space variable) and Laplace's equation (in two space variables), on rectangular and circular domains
+- Solve analytically, using the method of separation of variables, the heat and wave equations (in one space variable) and Laplace's equation (in two space variables) on rectangular and circular domains

 - Compute elements of surface and volume in different coordinate systems

-- Evaluate line, surface and volume integrals over a range of domains, using transformations to other coordinate systems where appropriate
+- Evaluate line, surface and volume integrals over domains using various coordinate systems

-- Understand grad, div and curl operator notation and relate some key identities to physical properties of vector fields
+- Use grad, div and curl operator notation and relate key identities to properties of vector fields

-- Understand, and interpret physically, the classical Divergence, Green's and Stokes' theorems
+- Understand, and use the Divergence, Green's and Stokes' theorems